matei-ionita/Machine-Learning-Exercises/README.md

 A collection of ML algorithms that I implemented from scratch in Python.
 The goal is to familiarize myself with the algorithms, rather than to implement them as efficiently or elegantly as possible.

-The 'hw' folders contain assignments for the ColumbiaX Machine Learning course.
+The Naive Bayes, Clustering and Probabilistic Matrix Factorization problems are inspired from the programming assignments of the ColumbiaX course "Machine Learning".
+However, I've added extra preprocessing steps, other algorithms for comparison, and experimented with them on real-world data sets.

+# Naive Bayes and LDA
+Evaluated the performance of PCA for feature selection, followed by a Naive Bayes classifier, implemented by hand.
+Compared this with the performance of the sklearn implementation of the LDA classifier.
+Evaluation was done on the MNIST dataset.
+Run as: python naive_bayes.py train.csv

-# hw3
+# Clustering
-hw3 implements two different clustering algorithms: K-means and Expectation-Maximization for Gaussian Mixture Models.
+Implemented by hand two different clustering algorithms: K-means and Expectation-Maximization for Gaussian Mixture Models.
 The data set wine.csv is the Wine data set from the UCI Machine Learning Repository.
+Run as: python clustering.py wine.csv

-# References
+# Probabilistic Matrix Factorization
-Dua, D. and Karra Taniskidou, E. (2017).
-UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
-Irvine, CA: University of California, School of Information and Computer Science.
+hw4 implements the Probabilistic Matrix Factorization algorithm, with application to recommender systems.
+The data set ratings.csv contains, on each line, a tuple (user, product, rating).
+The output file ratings_predicted.csv contains a matrix of predicted ratings, for all users and products.
+Run as: python pmf.py ratings.csv